How to Play Racing Demon (aka Nertz)

 What you need

-Three or more players (for two players, see Flying Demon below), a pack of cards per person, a scoring pad and a pencil.
+Three or more players (for two players, see Flying Demon below), a deck of cards per player, a scoring pad and a pencil.
 Each player’s deck will need to be distinguishable from the other’s.
 We recommend our luxury Racing Demon Sets (obviously!).

 Before you begin